MarioPoneder/web3-transaction-simulator/README.md

 ```
 2. Switch to your simulator network instance in your Web3 wallet and proceed with the transactions you want to test.

+## Limitations

+Although some user experience limitations have been overcome using an [accelerated version of Hardhat](https://github.com/MarioPoneder/accelerated-hardhat)
+which comes with changes to the Hardhat network including RPC reduction, block independent on-disk contract caching, flexible transaction nonces and blocking of costly on-chain read operations, the issues below need to be considered when working with a local simulator node.

+### Performance

+The local simulator instance is as lightweight as it gets.
+This means that there is no need to download gigabytes of blockchain data since only the required data (balances, contracts, storage) is requested on-the-fly using the *JSON RPC URL* you specified.
+However, this also affects contract execution because each call and storage read operation needs to be resolved via RPCs too.
+All in all, performance is sacrificed for the convenience of not having to run a full node.

+### Complex DApps

+Keep in mind, that the state of your simulator is pinned at a recent block of the target network.
+This means that e.g. oracle data is frozen and does not change over time.
+Usually this is not a problem when interacting with contracts directly or when using simple DApps like [Uniswap](https://app.uniswap.org).
+However, there are more complex DApps which do not solely rely on on-chain data from your simulator node, but also interact with the target network directly via their backend.
+This can lead to problems and unexpected behavior due to the state discrepancy between the simulation and the real network state.